Amel Tuka

 Amel Tuka (born 9 January 1991) is a Bosnian middle-distance runner who competes in the 800 metres.
 His achievements include a silver medal at the 2019 World Championships as well as a bronze medal at the 2015 World Championships.
 Tuka holds national records in the 400 m and 800 m disciplines.
-His personal best is 1:42.51 in the 800 metres.

 On 17 July 2015, with a time of 1:42.51, Tuka positioned himself as the world leader in the men's 800 metres for the year 2015.
 He subsequently earned his country's first medal in a major athletics championship with his third-place finish in the men's 800 metres at the 2015 World Championships in Athletics.
 He earned his second medal at the World Championships in 2019, finishing second in the men's 800 metres.

 Athletics career

 Tuka was recruited by Atletski klub Zenica to train full-time in track and field after winning a low-profile 400m race in Zenica.
 He soon became one of the most competitive middle-distance runner in the country, having competed and won medals in numerous regional and continental (European) championships.

 In June 2013, Tuka won the 800 metres race at the 2013 European Team Championships Third League, running a time of 1:51.11.
 Less than a month later, Tuka earned third place at the 2013 European Athletics U23 Championships in the 800 metres, running a national record time of 1:46.29.
 After the championships, Tuka moved from his native Bosnia to Verona, Italy to train with coach Gianni Ghidini.

 At the 2014 European Athletics Championships, Tuka placed sixth in the men's 800 metres final, breaking his record by running a new personal best of 1:46.12.

 On 1 July 2015, Tuka won the men's 800 metres at the 20th Annual International Meeting in Velenje, Slovenia and qualified for the 2016 Summer Olympics by running 1:44.19.
 On 11 July 2015, he ran even faster, winning the men's 800m in Madrid with a time of 1:43.84.
 Just six days later at the high-profile Herculis meet in Monaco, Tuka made another major improvement with a win of 1:42.51, making him the eleventh fastest 800 metres runner of all time and the fastest one in the world at the time.
 In the process, he earned a head-to-head victory over Olympic silver medalist Nigel Amos and defending World Champion Mohammed Aman.